Study with us

-With over 3000 Undergraduate students and 800 degree combinations, there is a huge amount of flexibility in our undergraduate degrees.
+With 4000 Undergraduate students and 800 degree combinations, there is a huge amount of flexibility in our undergraduate degrees.

 With over 60 Masters, and a diverse range of research study opportunities, the College provides a springboard whether you are looking develop your career or study a PhD.

 - What our current students think

 - Our Research

 “The enthusiasm of staff for their subject and the support provided for student has inspired me to continue my studies and made my time at university very enjoyable.”
 Iano Jocks MA in History and Classics

 Whether you are thinking about taking your undergraduate degree, Masters or PhD with us, the College of Arts offers a supportive and vibrant environment.
 Our taught programmes are developed with an understanding of the current context of the creative, cultural and heritage sectors and with the specific needs of employers in mind.
 Whether you choose to follow an academic or professional pathway, we will equip you with the skills necessary to succeed.

 Globally, Glasgow is in the top 1% of universities, and ranked 83rd for Arts and Humanities in the 2011 QS rankings.